mjvesa/herd/README.md

 Installing
 ==========
 Herd development is done with the help of maven.
 This makes running Herd rather easy.
-You must first clone the repository.
+Naturally, the repo must be cloned first.
 Cloning the master branch is recommended at the moment, as the version branches are simply snapshots of different development phases and there are no guarantees of stability in any case.
 So go with master, as it has all the latest changes.

-One thing needs to be changed in the sources.
+One thing needs to be changed in the sources before installing.
 That is the directory that holds all the Herd source files.
 This is the Herd-directory at the root of the cloned repository.
 Change the constant string FILE_DIRECTORY in Files.java to point to the directory you intend to keep your Herd sources in.
 This arrangement is only temporary, and should change once issue #15 has been resolved.

-To build Herd and to fetch all its dependencies type this into a console:
+To build Herd and to fetch all its dependencies, type this into a console:

 	mvn install

-After that is done running Herd in a jetty instance can be done as follows:
+After that is done, running Herd in a jetty instance can be done as follows:

 	mvn jetty:run